 - Work to save the lives of vulnerable animals

 - Improve the future prospects of endangered animals in South Africa

 - Research the animals on the reserve to learn more about their lives and ultimately, how to protect them

 - Create an environment that enables different cultures to work together with the goal of saving animal lives.

 How You Can Help

 Volunteers on this project play an essential role in the protection of South Africa’s wonderful wildlife on this special game reserve.
-No two days are ever the same on this project, and volunteers will gain amazing experience working on research, reserve maintenance and actually caring for animals.
-From participating on animal counts to monitoring animals and accompanying guides on game drives, this is an amazing opportunity for any international volunteer and a fantastic ‘behind the scenes’ experience that most people would never have the chance to participate in.
-This game reserve protects animals from the many dangers they face from a multitude of fronts.
+Tasks are numerous and varied and volunteers will gain amazing experience working on research and reserve maintenance.
+Research tasks include animal counts, monitoring and accompanying guides on game drives.
+Maintenance and feeding activities are crucial to the continuation of the program and volunteers provide much needed manual labour.
+A fantastic ‘behind the scenes’ experience that most people would never have the chance to participate in.
+This game reserve protects wildlife from the many dangers they face from a multitude of fronts.
 By participating in this program, volunteers will be providing true assistance to protecting these majestic creatures.

 Volunteers will contribute in a number of ways and can expect to undertake the following tasks: